Identifiability of linear compartmental models: the singular locus: Background

+The $5 \times 5$ Jacobian matrix of $c$ has determinant equal to $-a_{12}^2 a_{21} a_{23}$ and so, by Proposition~\ref{prop:jacobian}, the model is generically locally identifiable.
+This identifiability result is well known for general catenary models (see Proposition \ref{prop:prior-ident-degree} below), and a general formula for the determinant of the Jacobian matrix (for catenary models) is conjectured in a later section (Conjecture~\ref{conj:cat}). \end{example}

-\begin{rmk} As an alternative to Proposition~\ref{prop:jacobian}, one can test identifiability by using a Gr\"obner basis to solve the system of equations $c(p)=\hat{c}$, for some choice of algebraically independent $c(p)$.
-The model is then globally identifiable if there is a unique solution for $p$ in terms of $\hat{c}$, locally identifiable if there are a finite number of solutions for $p$ in terms of $\hat{c}$, and unidentifiable if there are an infinite number of solutions.
-In practice, Gr\"obner basis computations are more computationally expensive than Jacobian calculations, thus we will test local identifiability using the Jacobian test (Proposition~\ref{prop:jacobian}). \end{rmk}
+\begin{rmk} An alternative to Proposition~\ref{prop:jacobian} is to test identifiability by using a Gr\"obner basis to solve the system of equations $c(p)=c(p^*)$, where $p^*$ is an arbitrary point in the parameter space, for $p$.
+The model is globally identifiable if there is a unique solution $p=p^*$, locally identifiable if there are a finite number of solutions, and unidentifiable if there are an infinite number of solutions.
+In practice, Gr\"obner basis computations are more computationally expensive than Jacobian calculations (as in Proposition~\ref{prop:jacobian}). \end{rmk}

 We now examine when the Jacobian is {\em generically} full rank, but certain parameter choices lead to rank-deficiency.
 We call parameter values that lead to this rank-deficiency {\em non-identifiable}.
 Note that the parameters of these models are {\em generically} identifiable, and in the identifiability literature are called ``identifiable'' \cite{distefano-book}, but for our purposes, we are examining the non-generic case and thus denote the {\em values} of these parameters ``non-identifiable''.